bahlo/arne.me/src/pages/now.md

 layout: "../layouts/Page.astro"
 ---

-This page was last update in March 2023:
+This page was last updated in March 2023:

 - Updating this very website with a new design and functionality
 - Thinking about LMMs and how to use them to make our lives easier